(2022) An Ultimate Guide to Backup Hard Drive - Qiling

 system clone step3

 Step 4.
-A warning window will inform you that clone would permanently wipe out all data on the target disk/partition, if you want to start clone, click "Continue."
+A warning window will inform you that cloning will permanently wipe out all data on the target disk/partition, prompting you to click "Continue" to proceed with the cloning process.

 system clone step4